Surveillance & Technology: What can investigators do when watching you?

 Social Media as Surveillance

 Cheating spouses, child support investigations, and worker compensations are all common investigations that often use surveillance.
 However, investigators are able to go one step further to gather information and combine traditional surveillance with social media investigations.
-If people of interest are publicly posting personal information, that may lead the investigator to the answer they are seeking, or at least in the direction to research further.
+If persons of interest are publicly posting personal information, that may lead the investigator to the answer they are seeking, or at least in the right direction for further research.

 Social media features like location check-ins can lead investigators to narrow down frequently visited places, or provide proof of the person's whereabouts.
 For the tech-savvy investigators, posted photos with no location checked or descriptive caption can still provide a valuable resource.
 Photos that were taken on smartphones often carry location information where the photo was taken.
 For example, notorious hacker Higinio O. Ochoa III (known as w0rmer) was caught by the US Government based on an embedded GPS location from a photo he posted taken from an iPhone.

-The online world provides an invaluable resource for digital investigations that make surveillance for private investigators even easier.
+The online world provides an invaluable resource for digital investigations that make surveillance for private investigators even easier, and it doesn't just stop at social media.
+The deep and dark web can be a place were private investigators find information about individuals online.

 GPS and Tracking Devices